Waboom AI

 Part of Learn Claude Code: The Complete Operator's Guide.
 For the operator's overview of Skills, Connectors, Cowork, and Artifacts, start there.

-This is the shortest path from "I do not know what a Claude skill is" to "I have one running on my computer right now".
+This is your shortest path from "I do not know what a Claude skill is" to "I have one running right now".

 If you have not yet read the plain-English explainer on what a skill actually is, do that first.